mfm646/sourcegraph/doc/admin/observability/dashboards.md

 #### symbols: store_fetch_failures

-This panel indicates store fetch failures every 5m.
+This panel indicates store  failures every 5m.

 > NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#symbols-store-fetch-failures).